antoniopt0210/hotel-reservation-system/README.md

 - Flask: A lightweight micro-framework for building a RESTful API.

-- SQLite: A serverless, file-based database for managing data persistence.
+- NoSQL Cassandra: A distributed NoSQL database built for high availability and horizontal scaling.

 - Flask-CORS: To handle Cross-Origin Resource Sharing and enable frontend/backend communication.